 If you have not yet opened IRAs for you and your spouse, do so now.
 Be sure to contribute regularly to these accounts.
 Every bit of money you save now becomes critical as retirement nears.

-Five To 10 Years Before Retirement
+5 to 10 Years Before Retirement

 The Internet can help you determine if you are on track to have enough savings to support the lifestyle you desire during retirement.
 Use an online retirement calculator to determine how prepared you are for your retirement.